DukeMinty/1600_Final_project/fat32.md

 You should almost never use FAT32.
 Its main use-case is for older machines that require FAT32 to function properly.

 The 4 GB file size limit and lack of security features makes FAT32 nigh incompatible with modern workspaces.
 For transferring files between devices, a more modern and sidely-accepted file system like exFAT is a better option.

+Fat32 still hangs on as a low-overhead file format option for consumer electronics and some cameras, but for personal use, it is pretty much useless.

 [← Back](ntfs.md)
 [Next →](exfat.md)